ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 * Parameterize Push Notifications

-   Add the template based oush variables in the `MFPPushNotificationOptions`
+   Add the parameters in the `MFPPushNotificationOptions`

    ```
     JSONObject tempValue = new JSONObject();